nextapps-de/flexsearch/README.md

 });
 ```

-> `Worker`-Index and `Persistent`-Index does not support the fastupdate option, because of its nature.
+> `Persistent`-Index does not support the `fastupdate` option, because of its nature.

-When using fastupdate, the index won't fully clear up, when removing items.
+When using `fastupdate: true`, the index won't fully clear up, when removing items.
 A barely rest of structure will still remain.
 It's not a memory issue, because this rest will take less than 1% of the index size.
 But instead the internal performance of key lookups will lose efficiency, because of not used (empty) keys in the index.

 In most cases this is not an issue.
-But you can trigger a `cleanup` task, which will find those empty index slots and remove them:
+But you can trigger a `index.cleanup()` task, which will find those empty index slots and remove them:

 ```js
 index.cleanup();